AlanzoAlpha/CI_PIPELINE/README.md

 ## Objective
-The objective of this project is as outlined below:
+The objectives of this project are as outlined below:

 To set up a CI-pipeline that deploys a simple flask-app.
 I will make use of terraform to build two data bases, one vm and one kubernete cluster.
 Folowing on, I will use ansible install all the neccessary software onto the vm.
 Then jenkins will then deploy the app from GitHub and use webhook associated for updates.
 Using jenking the app is then pushed up to docker hub so that it can be deployed anywhere with kubernetes.
 I will then use kubernetes to deploy the app.

-- The app is deployed with a deploy shell which automates the terafform infrastructure, and install software in the vms.
+- The process is deployed with a deploy shell script which automates the terafform infrastructure, and install software in the vms.
-- Only one vm was used to make the process easier to automate.
+- Only one vm was used to make the automation process easier to automate.

 The application works by:
 1. The frontend service making a GET request to the backend service.